LOVEfest On Tour Spring 2018

 Born in Algeria, residing in France, Souad Massi is the most successful female singer-songwriter in the Arabic speaking world.
 Her songs speak of freedom in Africa and the Arab world and of the creativity and tolerance that was the hallmark of early Muslim civilizations.
 Her new project at this festival will be an all female trio of voice, cello and luth.

-Tanoura is Sufi dance from Egypt.
-It is performed by men who spin continuously in the dervish style.
-This dynamic spinning is augmented with upper body movement and peeling off layers of colorful skirts.
+Tanoura is the colorful whirling dervish dance of Egypt.
+It originates as a Sufi mystical dance and is performed by men who spin continuously while peeling off layers of skirts.
 The circular movement is based on the philosophy that all movement in the world begins at a certain point and ends at the same point.
-The program will have two dancers and 3 musicians.
+Yasser Darwish was initiated in Tanoura by his uncle and later trained and toured with both the State-run Alexandria Folk Dance Group and the National Folkloric Dance Company of Egypt.

 Kiran Ahluwalia is a two time JUNO (Canadian Grammy) winner.
 Rooted in Indian and Pakistani music her songs are heavily influenced by African desert blues and jazz.
 She sings of divine love in the form of Sufi mysticism and yearning sensual love in the style of her progressive Indian music.
 Her 5-piece group includes electric guitar, electric bass, tabla and accordion and voice.